Can LASIK Change Eye Color?

 Some disorders of the eyes can also lead to permanent color changes in the iris via persistent inflammation or pathological cellular growth.
 Therefore, if you experience an unintended change in your eye color, it could indicate an eye health issue and you should make an appointment with your eye doctor to have a check-up.

-Cosmetic Laser Eye Surgery
+Cosmetic Eye Color Change Surgery

 Not to be confused with LASIK eye surgery, cosmetic laser eye surgery is a newer experimental procedure that uses a laser to induce permanent changes in one’s eye color.
 A laser is used to deteriorate the brown pigment cells in the iris, creating a lighter eye color.
 At this time, it is only possible to change eyes from brown to blue this way.
 However, this procedure has yet to undergo clinical trial testing in United States and is considered controversial due to potential risks such as glaucoma.[ii]
 More clinical data will be required to determine its safety and other long-term effects that it may have on treated eyes.